Summary

 Extent of Protection

-Employers are prohibited from any measure that could be considered discriminatory against his employees (or potential one) in every aspect of the employment contract, including any question or conduct that could be considered discriminatory in a hiring process (i.e. a request for an HIV and/or pregnancy test without an objective justification), whether the discrimination is through a direct or indirect conduct.
+Employers are prohibited from any measure that could be considered discriminatory against their employees (or potential one) in every aspect of the employment contract, including any question or conduct that could be considered discriminatory in a hiring process (i.e. a request for an HIV and/or pregnancy test without an objective justification), whether the discrimination is through a direct or indirect conduct.

 Anti-discrimination laws in Colombia have been developed mostly through case law, by reinforcing the protection for these special groups to other forms of employment.
 The protection extent is normally the prohibition of dismissal if the termination leads to a discriminatory ground or infringes upon a superior hierarchical right.